MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 |3    |Operator         |
 |4    |Value         |

+Note that **one of the segmentation strengths of Customer 360 is the rich varity of operators it supports.** Here is a table that summarizes all the operators that are currently supported for the four different value types.
+It also specifies which operators can be combined to produce complex segmentations.
+Lastly, it encapsulates some examples:

+[operators table]

 - **In step three, which is optional, we will add more conditions to our group.** The following two logical operators can be used for that purpose:

 [final 4]